 - 16 Ounces Peas

 - In a shallow dish, mix salt, pepper & flour.
 Coat the beef with the flour mixture

-- Sear meat in dutch oven until it’s evenly browned
+- Sear meat in a dutch oven until it’s evenly browned

 - Add water and cover.
-Simmer for about 4-5 hours
+Simmer for about four to five hours

 - Cut the vegetables in 1-inch pieces while the meat is cooking